-A pilot initiative equipping HR professionals, managers, and internal trainers to confidently teach practical AI skills within their organizations.
+A first-of-its-kind pilot initiative equipping Oʻahu’s leaders to teach practical, responsible AI skills directly to their teams.

 Cost: Free